Nathan Collins: Burnley

-On 24 June 2021, Collins joined the Premier League club Burnley for an undisclosed fee, signing a four-year contract with the club.
+On 24 June 2021, Collins joined the Premier League club Burnley for a £12 million fee, signing a four-year contract with the club.
 He scored his first two goals for the club in a pair of home game ties during April 2022, against Everton and Southampton.
 Collins became a key member of Burnley's club in the second half of the 2021–22 season as the team fought against relegation.
 Burnley were relegated after a 2–1 defeat against Newcastle United on the final day of the season, a game in which Collins gave away a penalty for handball.

 Wolverhampton Wanderers

 Collins in pre-match training for Wolverhampton Wanderers in 2023.

 On 12 July 2022, Collins signed with the Premier League club Wolverhampton Wanderers on a five-year contract for a fee of £20.5 million, an all-time record transfer fee for an Irish player.
 Collins made his competitive debut in a 2–1 defeat away to Leeds United on the opening weekend of the 2022–23 Premier League season, playing the full 90 minutes in central defensive pairing with Max Kilman.

 Collins received a straight red card for a high challenge on Jack Grealish during the first half of the Wolves' home Premier League game against Manchester City on 17 September 2022, resulting in a three-match suspension.
 The game ended in a 3–0 loss.